Transport-for-the-North/caf.ntem/docs/source/index.rst

 Welcome to CAF.ntem's documentation!
 ===========================================================

-CAF package for extracting and analysing NTEM data.
+Common analytical framework (CAF) Python package for extracting and analysing NTEM data.

-CAF.ntem source code is available on `GitHub <https://github.com/transport-for-the-north/caf.ntem>`_.
+CAF.ntem provides functionality to load NTEM datasets into a database and query the database to produce planning, trip end and car ownership datasets.
+The tools functionality is provided via a command-line interface (CLI) and Python API.

 Common Analytical Framework